wesbos/es6-articles/19 - Destructing Arrays.md

 # Destructuring Arrays with ES6 JavaScript

-Did you know Destructuring also works with arrays?
+Did you know destructuring also works with arrays?

 Sometimes we have data where it's based on its index - or it's place in the array.
 Let's say you want to get the first, the second and the third thing out of that array.